Skip to content

 We stayed out.
 The kids entertained themselves jumping off a small stone wall and found food.
 My bivalve loving 4 year old sucked down a dozen raw little necks intended for clam pizza.
 My son had three helpings of blueberry pie, two-thirds of which coated his chubby cheeks.
 He was what he ate.

-Lost licking crust and compote from the webbing of his fingers, my blueberry boy dropped the last fistful into the grass.
+Lost in licking crust and compote from the webbing of his fingers, my blueberry boy dropped the last fistful into the grass.
 I scooped it up, weeded it, and put it back in his paw.
 The California couple smiled, a tinge of concern not diminishing their amusement.

 'Clearly, you are not a Santa Monica Parent,' the man offered.
 We shared a laugh.